thoughtspot/thoughtspot.github.io/_end-user/search/about-searchiq.md

 permalink: /:collection/:path.html
 ---

+In order to understand natural language searches, SearchIQ collects data on searches and user language preferences.
+More information on what SearchIQ collects is available [here]({{ site.baseurl }}/end-user/search/searchiq-data-collection.html).

 SearchIQ is a different search experience that understands more natural, speech-like search language than [the original ThoughtSpot search]({{ site.baseurl }}/end-user/search/about-starting-a-new-search.html).
 For example, you can search for `What was my top selling product last month?`, instead of having to type `top 1 product by sales last month`.
 You can also speak your search using the voice-to-text capability of your operating system.

+## How do I use SearchIQ?

 {% include note.html content="SearchIQ is turned off by default, but your administrator can enable it for you.
 You'll also need to be a member of a group that has the **Can use experimental features** permission." %}

-## How do I use SearchIQ?

 Clicking on the search bar on your homepage, or clicking **Search** in the top menu bar takes you to the search screen.